finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

 - `2.0-RaiseIntentVoidResult5secs`: Perform above test
 - `2.0-RaiseIntentVoidResult0secs`: Perform above test, but A should return its result immediately (no delay).
 Ignore test step 6 (as there is too little time between the IntentResolution and IntentHandler completing).
-- `2.0-RaiseIntentVoidResult61secs`: Perform above test, but A should return its result **after 61 seconds** (arbitrary delay to test for timeouts)
+- `2.0-RaiseIntentVoidResult61secs`: Perform above test, but A should return its result **after 61 seconds** (arbitrary delay to test timeout doesn't occur)

 ### Raise Intent Result (Context result)